-IPSO training sessions, conducted by our head of editorial training Crispin Clark, were initially held for ALL members of the editorial team at the end of 2014.
-(Examples of exercises in Appendix 4)
+IPSO training sessions, conducted by our head of editorial training are held for all members of the editorial team.
+(Examples of exercises in Appendix 3).

-IPSO training for any new starters since then has been carried out by for the Express & Star and (Shropshire Star) using a powerpoint demonstration and similar exercises.
+IPSO training for any new starters is carried out by the head of editorial training or a senior editorial executive for the Express & Star and Shropshire Star using a powerpoint demonstration and similar exercises.

-We are in the process of trying to establish an inhouse, software package providing annual refresher IPSO exercises for all staff.
-That is still being devised and in the meantime all editorial staff have been called in to head office to sit an IPSO refresher paper containing 14 questions and exercises (Appendix 5).
-Staff must get a pass rate of 80 per cent.
+All editorial staff are required to complete an IPSO refresher exam containing 14 questions and exercises (an example paper is attached in Appendix 4).
+Staff must acheive a pass rate of 80 per cent.
 The small number who do not pass undergo refresher training.

-In addition to training directed specifically at the changes prompted by IPSO, editorial staff receive regular formal and informal training through a combination of internal and external trainers.
+Editorial staff are required to join regular refresher sessions, including formal and informal training through a combination of internal and external trainers.
 This covers topics such as improving reporting skills, management and online and social media training.